polyactis/pegaflow/pegaflow/example/README.md

 [WCFiles_Function.py](WCFiles_Function.py) provides the same function as [WordCountFiles.py](WordCountFiles.py), but is written in a procedural-programming way.
 No classes.

 [submit.sh](submit.sh) is a workflow submit script that invokes pegasus-plan.
-It also generates `sites.xml`, a configuration file specific to your workflow (where to store job files, where to run jobs, where to transfer final output). `sites.xml` will be copied into the workflow work folder (work/...), once a workflow is planned and submitted.
+It also generates `sites.xml`, a configuration file specific to your workflow (where to store job files, where to run jobs, where to transfer final output). `sites.xml` will be copied into the workflow submit folder (submit/...), during the planning phase.
 Overwriting it is OK.

 [pegasusrc](pegasusrc) contains a few pre-set Pegasus settings that [submit.sh](submit.sh) will read from.